ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

     The policy applies to the domain queried and to subdomains, unless the subdomain policy is explicitly described using the "sp" or "np" tags.
-    If this tag is not present in an otherwise syntactically valid DMARC record, then the record is treated as if it included "p=none" (see (#dmarc-policy-discovery)).
+    If this tag is not present in an otherwise syntactically valid DMARC Policy Record, then the record is treated as if it included "p=none" (see (#dmarc-policy-discovery)).
 This tag is not applicable for third-party reporting records (see [@!I-D.ietf-dmarc-aggregate-reporting] and [@!I-D.ietf-dmarc-failure-reporting])
     Possible values are as follows: